Harsh-BH/PseudoX/README.md

 Comprehensive Details: View information like transaction hashes, timestamps, asset types, and amounts, providing complete transparency into wallet activities.
 QuickNode Integration: Fast data retrieval and secure, reliable connections to blockchain data via QuickNode API.

-## Challenges we ran into
+## Challenges  ran into

-1. Since the models we used are quite large, we pushed the backend on GitHub and uploaded the models separately on a drive link.
-We tried to use the aws hosting services but its free tier is only for CPU, not for GPU.
-Since our project requires GPU, we had to host the backend locally on GitHub.

-2. The team members had to put in a lot of efforts to make the website resposive.
+1. I had to put in a lot of efforts to make the website resposive.
 There was a long process of acceptance and rejection of page design ideas before unanimously agreeing on the final designs.

 ## Technologies we used
 **Frontend:** React, Tailwind CSS